kostiantyn-matsebora/streamstore/docs/README.md

   try {
     store
-      .OpenStreamAsync("stream-1")                          // Open stream like new since revision is not provided .AddAsync("event-3", DateTime.Now, yourEventObject) // You can add events one by one .AddRangeAsync(events)                              // Or range of events by passing IEnumerable<Event>
+      .BeginWriteAsync("stream-1")       // Open stream like new since revision is not provided .AppendEventAsync(x =>          // Append events one by one using fluent API x.WithId("event-3")
-      .SaveChangesAsync(token);
+             .Dated(DateTime.Now)
+             .WithEvent(eventObject)
+         )
+        ...
+        .AppendRangeAsync(events)       // Or append range of events by passing IEnumerable<Event>
+      .CommitAsync(token);

   } catch (StreamConcurrencyException ex) {